balena-io-hardware/etcherPro-assemblyGuide-doc/source/Batch-production.md

 <img src="../output/Batch-production-photos/Quick-terminals.jpg" width="400">
 </p>

-6. Start to crimp the wires and each one you complete place them by colour to the box as shown in the photo.
+6. Start crimping the wires by stripping one of the two sides the length is the same and each one you complete place them by colour to the box as shown in the photo.

+* Tip: Keep a small trash can beside you so you can discard immediately the protecting caps.

 <p align="center">
 <img src="../output/Batch-production-photos/AC-wires-plus-term..jpg" width="400">